The Dunlap Brand

 The overall length is 4.8 inches.

 In 1964 Sears began selling large numbers of lower-priced tools under its own "Sears" brand.
-There were two factors leading to the sudden appearance of Sears branded tools, the first being that with the 1963 "retirement" of the Dunlap brand, a number of the tools previously branded as Dunlap moved to the Sears brand.
+There were two factors leading to the sudden appearance of Sears branded tools, the first being that with the 1963 "retirement" of the Dunlap brand, some of the tools previously branded as Dunlap moved to the Sears brand.

 The second factor was that in 1964 Sears began to import tools from Japan in the "BF" series, and most of these were initially sold under the Sears brand.